WordPress: Awards and recognition

-Release and requirements history
+Release history

 Main releases of WordPress are codenamed after well-known jazz musicians, starting from version 1.0.

 Although only the current release is officially supported, security updates are backported "as a courtesy" to all versions as far back as 4.0.

-There are also PHP requirements for each WordPress version.
-This involves both PHP version requirements as well as required PHP extensions plus other optional PHP extensions.

 WordPress 5.0 "Bebo"

 The December 2018 release of WordPress 5.0, "Bebo", is named in homage to the pioneering Cuban jazz musician Bebo Valdés.

-It included a new default editor "Gutenberg" – a block-based editor; it allows users to modify their displayed content in a much more user-friendly way than prior iterations.
+It included a new default editor "Gutenberg" – a block-based editor; that allows users to modify their displayed content in a much more user-friendly way than prior iterations.
 Blocks are abstract units of markup that, composed together, form the content or layout of a web page.
 Past content that was created on WordPress pages is listed under what is referred to as a Classic Block.
-Prior to Gutenberg, there were several block-based editors available as WordPress plugins, e.g. Elementor.
+Before Gutenberg, there were several block-based editors available as WordPress plugins, e.g. Elementor.
 Following the release of Gutenberg, comparisons were made between it and those existing plugins.

 Classic Editor plugin

 The Classic Editor plugin was created as a result of User preferences and helped website developers maintain past plugins only compatible with WordPress 4.9, giving plugin developers time to get their plugins updated & compatible with the 5.0 release.
 Having the Classic Editor plugin installed restores the "classic" editing experience that WordPress has had up until the WordPress 5.0 release.
 The Classic Editor plugin will be supported at least until 2024.

-As of November 2022, the Classic Editor plugin is active on over 5 million installations of WordPress.
+As of August 2023, the Classic Editor plugin is active on over 5 million installations of WordPress.